The old Persian turquoise mines near Nishapur

 When the Persian turquoise was imported to Europe in the 17th century, it was supplied through Turkey.
 French named the stones simply “turquois” – “Turkish”.
-Thus the Europeans (and Americans and many others) now call the stone in the name of a country which has rather little to do with turquoise.
+Thus the Europeans (and Americans and many others) now call the stone in the name of a country that has rather little to do with turquoise.

 If Persians were obsessed with turquoise, Europeans were too.
 Stones of very high quality were not much cheaper than brilliants or emeralds, especially during the Napoleonic times.

 Nowadays the market is flooded with the turquoise of rather low quality, there are lots of imitations as well.
 Most people have never seen a high-quality turquoise – it is rare.
 But it exists, and the best one still is mined in the old mines near Nishapur.

 Ma’dan – mining village

 The stones are found in weathered trachyte from the Eocene period on the contact with limonite and sandstone.

 As it is usual, at first people gathered stones on the ground.
 When the blue stones in the scree ended, they dug in the cliffs.
 The Ali-Mersai mountain was favorable – veins of the stone were everywhere.
 Over the last centuries, the mountain has been crisscrossed by mines, villages of miners have grown right at the entrance in the mines.
 The best-known mine is in a village named simply “the Mine” – Ma’dan.

 Some of the best local mines are:

 - Khak Ghermez – here are found stones of mild blue color without inclusions.
-Whole stone has the same color.
+The whole stone has the same color.